recursionbane/tensorflow-prebuilt-classifier/README.md

 # tensorflow-prebuilt-classifier
-A simple, pre-built classifier that can be programmed using image search terms.
+A simple, pre-built classifier that can be programmed using image search terms, designed to run on Windows PCs.

 This is designed for beginners, or for anyone wishing to harness simple neural networks to perform image classification on arbitrary categories.